dojo/docs/dojo/NodeList-traverse.rst

   dojo.require("dojo.NodeList-traverse");

-  //This code returns the two divs with class "blue" in a dojo.NodeList: dojo.query(".text").parent();
+  // This code returns the two divs with class "blue" in a dojo.NodeList: dojo.query(".text").parent();

-  //This code returns the one div with class "blue" and "first" in a dojo.NodeList: dojo.query(".text").parent(".first");
+  // This code returns the one div with class "blue" and "first" in a dojo.NodeList: dojo.query(".text").parent(".first");

 [ Dojo 1.7 AMD ]